CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Let learn to develope "everything" inside a Docker container and to isolate/sandbox it as much as possible from the underlying system.

 I have to acknowledge that Docker Linux Containers are not the perfect sandboxing solution.
 But I believe that for my "Rust development environment", it is "good enough".
 I expect that container isolation will get better with time (google, amazon, Intel, OpenStack and IBM are working on it).
-My main system is Win10.
+It is possible to use the same docker container also inside a virtual machine for better isolation.
+For example: My main system is Win10.
 Inside that, I have WSL2, which is a Linux virtual machine.
 And inside that, I have Docker Linux Containers.
+But because of compiling performance I decided to go with a Debian dual boot with docker containers.
+My opinionated preferences:

 - No files/volumes are shared with the host.
 - The outbound network is restricted to whitelisted domains by a Squid proxy server.